mustafamusse/Randoop-tutorial/randoof-tutorial/step2.md

 ## Creating the enviroment
 Start of by creating the java file that where the functions will be written

-This can be done by running the code
+This can be done by running the command in terminal.

 `touch app.java`{{execute}}